whole span of history is here, from fossil remains

 Our special 2018 display

 Suffragettes often wore jewellery with a secret colour code, Green, White and Violet whose initials may have signified 'Give Women Votes'.
-This delicate insect brooch is an example
+This delicate insect brooch is an example.
+On loan courtesy of J Hadgraft.

 The militant Suffragette movement was not active in Southwold but there was a significant chapter of the non-violent Suffragist movement here.
 There was even a small chapter of the National League for Opposing Woman Suffrage.
 The badge on the right was worn by a local member.